full-stack-devs-learn/niantic-2024-sprint-2-team-3/README.md

 * Solution: We changed the dropdown selection to a checkbox.

 #### Obstacle 2: We also encountered a problem with the checkbox in which it would cause the webpage to error out.

 * Solution: This was resolved by changing our getter method for the related attribute (isLive) to follow SpringBoot’s getter function name model.

 ## Code We Are Proud Of

 ### Charletta Harris

 ### Jane Huynh

 ## Retrospective

 ### What did you learn from the project?

+### Charletta Harris

+I learned how more about API's and how to organize data effectively.
+I also learned more about flex boxes and how to improve user experience.
+Overall this project taught me about the overall value of pair programming.

+### Jane Huynh

+Pacing and Importance of Breaks

+* Frustration can cause one to lose focus on the end goal that would result in a negative feedback loop and possibly writing bad code
+*

 ### What would you do differently?

+We would enhance the user experience.
+The project requirements asked for the navigation of the quiz details page to be linked with the quiz title in the quiz management page.
+We followed the project requirements as instructed, but if we had the choice to change this navigation flow we would instead have a button labeled View Questions next to the edit button.

 ### What would you do the same?

+* How we structured the quiz page for users to go through the questions is very intuitive.
+* Making navigation easier for users by having back/cancel buttons so they don not have to go through multiple clicks to get back to a certain page.
+* Using API and JavaScript to make page fragments over creating several HTML fragments

 ### If you had more time, what else would you add to the project?

+* If we had more time, we would have added the add/edit answer functionality.
+* We would have also not allowed white space as an input on client-side validation.